 Whitewater rapids are measured on a scale of class I to VI based on factors like the size of the waves, the likelihood of big drops, the presence of rocks, other dangerous hazards and the paddling skills required to maneuver them.

-The good news is Ontario offers a variety of different channels including class VI whitewater action, and class I relaxed rafting ... and everything in between.
+Ontario offers a variety of different channels including class VI whitewater action, and class I relaxed rafting ... and everything in between.
 Whether you want a beginner and family friendly taste of the thrill or you’re looking to push the boundaries on a high adventure ride, whitewater rafting in Ontario offers the perfect rafting experience for you.

-Quick Guide to Whitewater Rafting in Ontario
+Quick guide to whitewater rafting in Ontario

 The Grand River flows from Grey County, south of the Georgian Bay down through the rural countryside of southwestern Ontario and empties into the north shore of Lake Erie.
 Portions of the Grand, such as Elora Gorge or around Paris, offer fun tubing and rafting rapids.

-Ready to Explore More?
-Get Started.
+Ready to explore more?
+Get started.

 The whitewater rafting season in Ontario generally lasts from May to September.
 During this time, the experience differs based on water levels, weather and river temperatures.